royfrancis/pophelperShiny/README.md

 runPophelper()
 ```

+If using the RStudio browser, click on 'Open in Browser' to open in a system browser.
+This allows to download files.
 Note that this app includes binary executable CLUMPP for aligning run within K. This may not work on all OS and versions.

 `pophelperShiny` has been currently tested on the following systems: